c6o/docs/content/tutorials/edge.md

 You should now see the failed connections on the webpage start to work.
 This is because we are teleporting into all the services running in-cluster, and our Frontend has services to talk to.

 > [!Note]
-> You will see an error under File, but don't worry about that as will fix it in a future tutorial.
+> You will see an error under File, but don't worry about that as we will fix it in a future tutorial.

 Launch your favorite IDE and make changes to the code in `packages/frontend`.
 You can make changes to the frontend code and see that you are able to test against the in-cluster `sockets` and `core` services.